ml5376/BasicAlgorithm/README.md

 # BasicAlgorithm

-This is repository for Basic Algorithm course at nyu
+This is repository for Basic Algorithm course at NYU.